soukhova/AccessPack/README.md

-Traffic Analysis Zones, the number of jobs and workers at each origin and destination, travel times by car (calculated via [`r5r`](https://github.com/ipeaGIT/r5r)), the proposed **spatial availability** accessibility function, the conventional accessibility function, and developed vignettes demonstrating a toy example and the TTS data example.
+Traffic Analysis Zones, the number of jobs and workers at each origin and destination, travel times by car (calculated via [`r5r`](https://github.com/ipeaGIT/r5r)), the proposed **spatial availability** accessibility function (`SPavailability`), the conventional accessibility function, and developed vignettes demonstrating a toy example and the TTS data example.